BennyStrobes/ipsc_cardiomyocyte_differentiation/README.md

 The analysis/code is divided into three sections (each of which is a subdirectory):
 1. 'preprocess_expression': Aligns reads and performs expression quantification.
 2. 'standard_eqtl_calling': Runs the WASP Combined Haplotype Test (CHT) in each time step, independently.
-3. 'dynamic_eqtl_calling': Detects linear and non-linear dynamic eQTLs.
+3. 'dynamic_eqtl_calling': Identifies linear and non-linear dynamic eQTLs.
+Each section depends on the previous, and therefore must be run sequentially, in series.

 ## Computer cluster